XPRESSyourself/XPRESSpipe/docs/content/reference-building.rst

   $ xpresspipe makeReference -o /path/to/reference/ -f /path/to/reference/ -g /path/to/reference/transcripts.gtf -t 12

 ============================================
-Transcript Reference Curation and Truncation
+Transcript Reference Modification
 ============================================
-| At times, quantification of transcripts to coding-only transcripts or to a modified transcript reference is desirable.
-Below are two examples:
+| At times, quantification of transcripts to a modified transcript reference is desirable.
+Below are some examples:
 | 1.
-As ribosomal RNA (rRNA) contamination is common in RNAseq, even when a depletion step was performed prior to library preparation, it is sometimes desirable to not count these and other non-coding RNAs in the quantification and analysis.
+As ribosomal RNA (rRNA) contamination is common in RNA-seq, even when a depletion step was performed prior to library preparation, it is sometimes desirable to not count these and other non-coding RNAs in the quantification and analysis.
 | 2.
-During ribosome profiling library preparation, a 5' transcript bias is common, regardless of library preparation method.
-It has therefore been suggested to `exclude the first 45-50 nucleotides of each transcript from quantification <https://www.cell.com/cms/10.1016/j.celrep.2016.01.043/attachment/257faf34-ff8f-4071-a642-bfdb531c75b8/mmc1>`_
+During ribosome profiling library preparation, a 5' and 3' transcript bias is common, regardless of library preparation method.
+It has therefore been suggested to `exclude the first 45-50 nucleotides from the 5' end and 15 nucleotides from the 3' end of each transcript during quantification <https://www.cell.com/cms/10.1016/j.celrep.2016.01.043/attachment/257faf34-ff8f-4071-a642-bfdb531c75b8/mmc1>`_
+| 3.
+Several genes encode multiple isoforms or transcripts.
+During quantification, many software packages for counting reads to genes consider a read mapping to multiple transcripts of the same gene as a multi-mapper.
+Unless interested in alternate isoform usage, it is recommended that transcriptome reference files only contain the longest transcript for each gene.
+| The :data:`modifyGTF` sub-module provides the ability to make the above-mentioned modifications to a GTF transcriptome reference file.
+The modified GTF file is output at the end and the filename is labeled with the modifications made.
+Truncations to each transcript reference are stranded-aware.

 -----------
 Arguments